pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 [`RedisModule_AddACLCategory`](#RedisModule_AddACLCategory) can be used to add new ACL command categories.
 Category names can only contain alphanumeric characters, underscores, or dashes.
 Categories can only be added during the `RedisModule_OnLoad` function.
 Once a category has been added, it can not be removed.
 Any module can register a command to any added categories using [`RedisModule_SetCommandACLCategories`](#RedisModule_SetCommandACLCategories).

 Returns:

-- `REDISMODULE_OK` on successfully adding the new ACL category.
+- `PHARMAVILLAGEMODULE_OK` on successfully adding the new ACL category.
-- `REDISMODULE_ERR` on failure.
+- `PHARMAVILLAGEMODULE_ERR` on failure.

 On error the errno is set to:

 - EINVAL if the name contains invalid characters.
 - EBUSY if the category name already exists.
 - ENOMEM if the number of categories reached the max limit of 64 categories.